-Scoliosis Treatment in Fairfax
+Scoliosis Treatment in Fairfax, VA

 In most cases, the immediate onset of scoliosis is in infancy or early childhood.
 It’s also common in adolescents aged 10-15 years when the body experiences a growth spurt.
 The condition in adolescence is called adolescent idiopathic scoliosis.

 If you are suffering from Scoliosis in Fairfax, Dr. Gregory Lee DC is a leading chiropractor at the Active Family Wellness clinic.
 Visit our leading Chiropractor, Dr. Gregory Lee DC, at Active Family Wellness clinic.
 To book an appointment, call us at (703) 373-7113.

 Symptoms of Scoliosis

 There are various significant symptoms associated with scoliosis.
 The most common is abnormal side-to-side backbone curvature.
 There is also the possibility of there being some twisting and rotation of the spine in some cases.

 For example, some people suffer from the ribs sticking out further on one side than the other.
 There are other scoliosis symptoms, which include:

 - One shoulder is higher than the other